 The Board regards managing risk as a process of continuous improvement, evolving and enhancing the risk management framework on an ongoing basis.
 The Board has adopted a conservative approach to the Firm's risk appetite to maintain a strong capital position, liquidity and balance sheet throughout market cycles.
-The Firm identifies and further assesses key risks within the Firm's ICARA process, and maintains a Key Risk Register.

-Key Risk Indicators ("KRIs") have been developed for Key Risks and monitoring of KRIs with reporting to Group Committees and to the Board of the Firm.
+The Firm identifies and further assesses key risks within the Firm's ICARA process and maintains a Key Risk Register.
+The Firm undertakes a key risks identification process where risk appetite levels are set appropriately for each Key Risk.
+Where through monitoring a risk is identified as tracking outside of agreed appetite it will be addressed as a priority to ensure that it is, through mitigation, brought within appetite tolerance levels.
+Key Risk Indicators ("KRIs") have been developed for Key Risks and monitoring of KRIs reporting to Group Committees and to the Board of the Firm.
 The risk assessment process seeks to identify the most significant/material harms to the clients of the Firm, to the market in which the Firm operates and to the Firm itself.
+The firm classifies its Key Risks within the following principal risk categories: